3mdeb/conferences/2024/FOSDEM/tb-aem-status.md

     - https://lore.kernel.org/lkml/20231110222751.219836-1-ross.philipson@oracle.com/
 * nlnet grant for AMD equivalent
     - https://nlnet.nl/project/TrenchBoot-AMD/
-* Sync with Oracle latest work
+* Sync with Oracle's latest work
 * Will need some more time to start this effort
     - ideally if some Intel part is already merged